1. Defined Terms.

 “data controller”, “data processor”, “data subject”, “process/processing”, and “supervisory authority” shall have the meanings set out in the applicable Privacy Laws;

-“Data Protection Laws” means rules and regulations applicable with respect to the processing of Personal Data under the Agreement and this DPA, including the European Data Protection Laws and the CCPA.
+“Data Protection Laws” means rules and regulations applicable with respect to the processing of Personal Data under the Agreement and this DPA, including the European Data Protection Laws, UK Data Protection Laws, LGPD and the CCPA, each as updated, amended or replaced from time to time.

-“European Data Protection Laws” means all Privacy Laws in the European Territories and which are applicable to the Personal Data in question including, where applicable, Regulation 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data (General Data Protection Regulation) (“GDPR"), the UK Data Protection Act 2018, and any regulations, instruments or codes of practice issues pursuant to that Act, and any applicable associated or supplementary data protection laws or regulations, each as updated, amended or replaced from time to time.
+“European Data Protection Laws” means all Privacy Laws in the European Territories and which are applicable to the Personal Data in question including, where applicable, Regulation 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data (General Data Protection Regulation) (“GDPR"), the Swiss Federal Data Protection Act and its ordinances, and any applicable associated or supplementary data protection laws or regulations.

 “Personal Data” means Data that, alone or in combination with other information, is about, related to, or can be used to identify an identifiable living natural person.
 For clarity purposes, hashed, truncated, or encrypted versions of the foregoing that are unusable to uniquely identify an individual are not Personal Data for purposes of this DPA.

 “Subprocessor” means any third party, appointed by Oversight to process a Client’s Personal Data.

 “UK Data Protection Laws” means the United Kingdom (“UK”) Data Protection Act 2018 and the UK General Data Protection Regulation.